himynameisubik/Kalm-support/README.md

 ### This is the only official place for Kalm bug reports and feature requests.

+** Due to the current situation, feature requests are on a temporary hold.**

 1. Make sure to manually add a location to your Weather app.
 Don't worry it will still take your location services location if you have it enabled. *If you are using an iPad with iPad OS please make sure to use the Weather Widget to have the Kalm weather option working properly!*

 2. Try (re-)installing the stock Weather app from Apple.